 Will CMH still accept all types of hospital patients, or only accept behavioral health patients?

 Although the expansion is focused on behavioral health, Cannon Memorial Hospital will meet the medical needs of the community by continuing to operate as a Critical Access Hospital.
-All services that are currently available will continue – inpatient medical care, Cardiopulmonary Rehabilitation, Cardiovascular Services, Emergency Services, Imaging and Lab Services, Occupational Therapy, Physical Therapy, Speech Therapy, Surgical Services, and more.
+All services that are currently available will continue – inpatient medical care, Cardiopulmonary Rehabilitation, Cardiovascular Services, Emergency Services, Imaging and Lab Services, Occupational Therapy, Physical Therapy, Surgical Services, and more.

 What type of behavioral health patients will CMH accept?
 What measures are being taken to ensure the patients and community are safe?